bkcandra/InternalServiceDirectory/README.md

 InternalServiceDirectory
 ========================

-Another webforms project based on HAC Project.
-I have to use web forms as the project  timeline is too short to port the HAC to MVC.
+an MVC project based on HAC.